playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - "Snooze" alarms for 5 minutes (temporarily reset the countdown of the timer to 5 minutes)
 - Disable alarms entirely

 Additionally, let's throw in **the ability to auto-snooze alarms that have been going off for 10 minutes**.
-After all, someone in deep sleep is more likely to wake up from a change in noise volume rather than a repeating loud noise.
+After all, someone in a deep sleep is more likely to wake up from a change in noise volume rather than a repeating loud noise.

 Let's build that functionality now, but reduce the "minutes" to "seconds" for easier testing: